 Virtually all our bikes have these features, and as you can see from our prices, there's no need to spend any less on an inferior machine - a ridiculously cheap bike is also likely to be a cheap quality bike!

-All bikes with 12" wheels are single speed, and come with stabilisers as standard, and will feature a fully enclosed chainguard
+All bikes with 12" wheels are single speed, and most come with stabilisers as standard and feature a fully enclosed chainguard

 14" WHEEL FOR 4-6 YRS